-9 To whom do the dominance provisions apply?
+To whom do the dominance provisions apply?
 To what extent do they apply to public entities?

 The dominance provisions apply to any market participant.
-A market participant is defined as any party (including foreign parties) which carries out or intends to carry out commercial activities in Latvia.
+A market participant is defined as any party (including foreign parties) that carries out or intends to carry out commercial activities in Latvia or whose activities affect or may affect competition in Latvia.